alvarotrigo/SwiftyJSON/README.md

 #SwiftyJSON
 SwiftyJSON makes it easy to deal with JSON data in Swift.
 ##Why is the typical JSON handling in Swift NOT good?
-Swift is very strict about types, it's good while explicit typing left us little chance to make mistakes.
+Swift is very strict about types, which is good because explicit typing leaves us little chance to make mistakes.
-But while dealing with things that naturally implicit about types such as JSON, it's painful.
+But when dealing with things that naturally implicit about types such as JSON, it's painful.

 Take the Twitter API for example: say we want to retrieve a user's "name" value of some tweet in Swift (according to Twitter's API https://dev.twitter.com/docs/api/1.1/get/statuses/home_timeline)